International Programmes 2022/2023

 Current information

-A hygiene concept that is always up to date is ensured through
+A hygiene concept that is always up to date is maintained through

 Recognised language exams offered (e.g. DSH, TestDaF, TOEFL)